flipxcrsp/Beyond_the_pitch/ServiceNow-GRC/IRM_Fundamentals.md

-# 📘 IRM Fundamentals – ServiceNow GRC Training Summary
+# 📘 IRM Fundamentals – ServiceNow GRC Notes

-This document summarizes my learning and hands-on experience from the **ServiceNow GRC: Integrated Risk Management (IRM) Fundamentals (Xanadu)** course.
-It provides a structured walkthrough of IRM components and workflows, mapped to real-world GRC scenarios that apply to SOC operations, compliance management, and enterprise risk strategy.
+Observations, notes, & exploration from the **ServiceNow GRC: Integrated Risk Management (IRM) Fundamentals (Xanadu)** course.

+The deeper I explored the platform, the more interesting the relationships between governance, workflows, risk visibility, entity structures, policy management, & operational coordination became.

+What initially felt like a traditional ITSM platform started feeling more like enterprise operational infrastructure once the moving pieces began connecting together.

 ---

 ## 🧭 GRC Architecture Overview

-Understanding the relationship between authority documents, policies, control objectives, risks, and entities is key to mastering how ServiceNow GRC works as a unified system.
+One of the more interesting parts of ServiceNow GRC was seeing how authority documents, policies, control objectives, risks, entities, & workflows all connect together as a unified operational system.

-This high-level architecture diagram visualizes how core GRC components connect:
+This architecture diagram helps visualize how the core GRC components relate to one another:

 ![GRC Architecture Diagram](./Screenshots/GRC_Diagram_Framework.png)

 ## 🧭 Configurable GRC Workspaces

-Role-based dashboards help GRC personas manage tasks, issues, and assessments.
+Role-based workspaces make it easier to separate operational responsibilities while still maintaining visibility across workflows, issues, and assessments.

 ### 🎯 Key Workspace Roles
 - **Compliance Workspace** – For IT and Corporate Compliance Managers